Uberi/Minetest-WorldEdit/README.md

     //load some random filename
     //load huge_base

+### //metasave <file>

+Save the current WorldEdit region including metadata to "(world folder)/schems/<file>.wem".

+    //metasave some random filename
+    //metasave huge_base

+### //metaload <file>

+Load nodes and metadata from "(world folder)/schems/<file>.wem" with position 1 of the current WorldEdit region as the origin.

+    //metaload some random filename
+    //metaload huge_base

 WorldEdit API
 -------------
 WorldEdit exposes all significant functionality in a simple interface.
 Adding WorldEdit to the file "depends.txt" in your mod gives you access to all of the `worldedit` functions.
 These are useful if you're looking for high-performance node manipulation without all the hassle of writing tons of code.